Thorium/the-elmish-book/chapters/scaling/programmatic-navigation.md

 # Programmatic Navigation

 Using anchor tags with `Html.a` elements is not the only way to navigate from one page to another.
-In fact, most of the times you want to navigate to another page as a result of an *event* using commands.
+In fact, most of the time you want to navigate to another page as a result of an *event* using commands.
 Take the example where you want to navigate from the login page to the home page after a successful login attempt.
 This type of navigation only kicks into play after a login operation finishes running, rather than an immediate click of a link on the page.
 The `Feliz.Router` package provides a handy overloaded function called `navigate` from the `Cmd` module which returns a command that programmatically changes the current URL of the page.
 This in turn causes the `onUrlChanged` event to trigger once more and the rest of the application to react to that change.

 Let us take an example by navigating to pages as a result of an event.
-First of all we will introduce two messages, each of which cause the application to navigate to a different page:
+First of all we will introduce two messages, each of which causes the application to navigate to a different page:
 ```fsharp {highlight: [6, 7]}
 type State =
   { CurrentUrl: string list }